calvinckho/capacitor-jitsi-meet/README.md

 You can see a [React Demo App](https://github.com/calvinckho/react-capacitor-jitsi-meet-sample) which runs the Jitsi meeting on the Android device

-## Feature Requests and Jitsi SDK Customizations
+## Feature Requests, Jitsi SDK UI Customizations, Picture-In-Picture Mode Implementation

-I appreciate those who use this plugin in their production apps and are funding this project as sponsors.
-Your sponsorship enables me to continue to maintain and roll out releases in a timely manner.
-Consider joining as a sponsor to get first-class support and consultation.
 For feature requests, create an issue with a label 'feature request'.
-I also offer paid consultation service to those needing to modify the Jitsi UI interface.
-To submit a request, create an issue and add the label 'sdk customization'.
+I also offer paid consultation services, such as SDK UI customization, and helping you implement the [Picture-in-Picture mode of the video view](https://ds.ivr.solutions/media/pip_demo.mp4).
+To submit a request, create an issue and add the label 'sdk customization' or 'pip implementation'.

 ## Acknowledgements